I'm twenty-one years old

 I saw a young man slung

-with a Rickenbacker
+with a Rickenbacker who struck

 a good Jean Paul Belmondo;